iTwin/presentation/.changeset/large-hotels-fly.md

 "@itwin/presentation-components": patch
 ---

-Fixed UniqueValueSelector from loading only the first page of values.
+Fixed UniqueValueSelector loading only the first page of values.